Privacy Statement Policy

 When we collect from you any personal information within the scope of European data protection laws, we do so:

-- Where necessary to provide the Service, fulfil a transaction or otherwise perform a contract with you or at your request prior to entering into a contract;
+- Where necessary to provide the Service, fulfill a transaction, or otherwise perform a contract with you or at your request prior to entering into a contract;

 - Where necessary for our compliance with applicable law or other legal obligation;